Bitlancer/strings-deploy-toolkit/README.md

 ### Jump server configuration

 * A user "remoteexec", set in the API configuration, must be created on the jump server.
 The account will be used by the API to execute the script on the customer's behalf.
-* Create a "deploy" directory within the remoteexec's home directory.
+* Create a "deploy" directory within remoteexec's home directory.
 * Pull down the pre and post execution template scripts and put them in the "deploy" directory